Table of Contents

 Is a Bone Nut More Expensive Than Plastic?

-So, if you’re looking for the best possible sound and tuning stability, a bone nut is worth the investment and a great upgrade.
+Are you looking for the best possible sound and tuning stability?
+A bone nut is worth the investment and a great upgrade.

 So, which one is better?